Coffee Talk Tokyo Has Me Jittery, And It Has Nothing to Do With the Caffeine

 About a year and a half ago, I wrote an article entitled “Goodbye Volcano High – Proving Visual Novels Don’t Have to Suck.”
 And, to date, I am very glad nobody noticed when I released it because it is one of my worst articles.
 With an unfounded distaste for a genre (and arguably entire medium) that I hadn’t ever earnestly explored, I went through explaining why this new game I found is “different” from those around it.
 I was at least correct that Goodbye Volcano High did end up being a good game, and told a good story, but my reasoning for liking it — that what it did was so revolutionary in the Visual Novel space — was ridiculous.
 I have since learned that what Goodbye Volcano High was doing was not so out-of-line; Visual Novels have, actually, always had some very good titles.

 In the time since, I have played a good deal of VNs.
-Fate/stay night REMASTERED has me exploring its world of magic and romance, Sucker for Love: A Date to Die For was one of my highest reviewed games in the last year, I played through a half-dozen newer VNs as they came out and, yes, I finally played Coffee Talk.
+Fate/stay night REMASTERED has me exploring its dramatic world of magic, Sucker for Love: A Date to Die For was one of my highest reviewed games in the last year, I played through a half-dozen newer VNs as they came out and, yes, I finally played Coffee Talk.

 coffee talk tokyo pax discussion new characters